 User acquisition cost: The amount of money that it takes to acquire new users to download your app.
 The calculation factors in all the marketing expenses spent on acquiring more customers, and divides that number by the amount of customers acquired.
 If you spent $1,000 on acquiring customers through marketing efforts and through that received 75 new customers, your customer user acquisition cost is $13.33.

 These terms only scratch the surface of the jargon used in the mobile marketing industry.
 Understanding key terms is vital to being part of the conversation in the industry and staying on top of trends.
-For a more extensive list, visit the TUNE glossary of terms
+For a more extensive list, visit the TUNE glossary of terms.

 Author

 Becky is the Senior Content Marketing Manager at TUNE.
-Before TUNE, she led a variety of marketing and communications projects at San Francisco startups.
+Before TUNE, she handled content strategy and marketing communications at several tech startups in the Bay Area.
 Becky received her bachelor's degree in English from Wake Forest University.
-After living nearly a decade in San Francisco and Seattle, she has returned to her home of Charleston, SC, where you can find her enjoying the sun and salt water with her family.
+After a decade in San Francisco and Seattle, she has returned home to Charleston, SC, where you can find her strolling through Hampton Park with her pup and enjoying the simple things between adventures with friends and family.

-1. Thanks for giving such an important words that is really most important to know for mobile marketers as well as general people.
+Thanks for giving such an important words that is really most important to know for mobile marketers as well as general people.
 We use this type of word in our daily life we hope we will get more words in future like this.